P4P4N1CK/iptv-panel/README.md

 **Description**

-Add balance to a user's account.
+Add balance to a seller's account.

 **Request Body**